 The CCCP provides short-term support.
 Counselors will assist you in developing coping skills and they can also connect you to other care, or ongoing services, if needed.

 Services are provided at no charge.
 Services are offered in many languages and interpreters can be provided.

 How to get help:

-To request an appointment, email COVIDCounseling@co.washington.or.us or call Washington County Behavioral Health at 503-846-4528.
+To request an appointment, email COVIDCounseling@co.washington.or.us.
+You can also call Washington County Behavioral Health at 503-846-4528 to request services.